sils-webinfo/accelerando/Readme.md

 ### id attribute values:
     create-cycle- Applied to a FORM tag.
 A form for creating a cycle. create-piece- Applied to a FORM tag.
-A form for creating a piece. search - Applied to a DIV tag.
+A form for creating a piece. search-cycle - Applied to a FORM tag.
+A form for searching across cycles. search-piece - Applied to a FORM tag.
 A form for searching across pieces. update-cycle- Applied to a FORM tag.
 A form for updating a cycle. update-piece- Applied to a FORM tag.
 A form for updating a piece.